wjfletcher/p4/readme.md

 ## Issues

+Fixed!
 Initial load of site on Heroku loads page without correct formatting.
 Going to a link and back home fixes formatting.

+This issue was caused by the assets helper method creating an insecure url, causing a "mixed content" error.